DrrBurger/DrrBurger/README.md

 - :zap: In my free time, I solve problems on Codewar, read tech articles, and watchin it videos.

-- :mailbox:How to reach me: mr.krotkov.mm@mail.ru
+- :mailbox:How to reach me: dr.burger.m@gmail.com

 ---